-The Offer of Admission and Funding is valid for 45 days from the date of the offer letter unless otherwise stated on your Offer Response Form.
+The Offer of Admission and Funding is valid for 21 days from the date of the offer letter unless otherwise stated on your Offer Response Form.

-You must complete and return the Offer Response Form to the Faculty of Graduate Studies and Research indicating your acceptance or declination of this offer of admission and funding.
-Failure to do so by the deadline stated on this Form will result in the automatic revoking of this offer.
+You must complete and return the Offer Response Form to the Faculty of Graduate Studies and Research indicating your acceptance or decline.
+Failure to do so by the deadline stated on this form will result in the automatic revoking of this offer.